rish-av/rish-av.github.io/_posts/2024-12-24-spotspraying.md

 \end{bmatrix},
 $$

-where $d(u,v)$ is the depth at pixel $(u,v)$.
+where `d(u,v)` is the depth at pixel `(u,v)`.
 Clustering these 3D points yielded estimates of weed density and calculated the average spatial coordinates for each weed cluster, which were then used for actuation.

 For the coordinate transformation from the camera frame to the actuator frame, I used a pre-computed transformation matrix.
 In C++, the transformation was implemented as follows: